 In WordFly, you can review heat maps in any email campaign reporting.
 Heat maps visually highlight the clicked links in your email by placing a color over the areas in your email depending on the number of clicks.

-Heat maps provide valuable detail in your email, showing you exactly which parts of the email are receiving the most attention and interaction by your subscribers.
+Heat maps provide valuable detail about the clicks in your email, showing you exactly which parts of the email are receiving the most attention and interaction by your subscribers.

 A different color is generated for each unique number of clicks on the email.
-No color displays over links with no clicks.
+If a link does not have any clicks, no color will display.
 We start with four basic colors.

 Heat maps look at where your subscribers are clicking in the email.
 All percentages and totals are based on clicks.
 These calculations are similar to the overall campaign reporting except that only clicks are being reviewed.